 - Only authorized vehicles may park in handicapped parking (blue curb) with either a current hang tag displayed on the windshield, or a special license plate attached to the bumper. - Observe all posted speed limits.
-You will be cited for excessive speed on campus. - No Parking or driving on the grass or against the flow of traffic, Driving the wrong way in a one way traffic area.
+You will be cited for excessive speed on campus. - While parking on campus your vehicles should not cover the sidewalks, preventing other from using the sidewalks. - No parking or driving on the grass or against the flow of traffic. - No driving the wrong way in a one way traffic area.
 (Technology and Transportation Building) - TSTC vehicles loading or unloading will be exempt from parking in all areas of the campus.
 (Short time parking)